prit-surya/steganography_project_Advanced-C/README.md

 Author: Pritesh Suryawanshi

 Project Date: 20th June 2024

 Guidance: Created under the guidance of Emertxe as part of the ECEP course.

+HOW to Run Project On Linux Ubuntu :-

+compile the project :- gcc test_encode.c encode.c decode.c -o a.out

+enter secret message in secret.txt

+to encode :- ./a.out -e beautiful.bmp secret.txt

+to decode :- ./a.out -d stego.bmp

+to see decoded output :- cat defaultFile.txt